ralfspoeth/json/README.md

     Reader r = ...;
     try(var rdr = new JsonReader(r)) { // auto-closeable
         Element elem = rdr.readElement();

-        // use it, e.g. by converting it...
-        MyRecord rcd = StandardConversions.asInstance(MyRecord.class, elem);

-        // or easily switch over elem
+        // switch over elem
         double dbl = switch(elem) {
             case JsonNumber(double d) -> d;
             null, default -> throw new IllegalArgumentException("...");
         }

+        // often, you may easily convert the element into a simple record MyRecord rcd = StandardConversions.as(MyRecord.class, elem);

+        // or you may want to query some leaves in the JSON structure Path.of("[1..3]/a/#x.*y/c").apply(elem).forEach(...);
     }

 Writing data into a JSON stream works either through the builders